This article is part of our Customer Experience Hub — a collection of articles that explore the architecture, practices, and mindset behind great CX.

-As I looked around, many empty tables were covered with dirty trays, even though there was a convenient Return Station located in the corner of the patio.
+As I looked around, many empty tables were covered with dirty trays — even though there was a convenient return station on the patio.

 Then I shifted my thinking over to Customer Experience.

-Would a Customer Experience professional leave their dirty tray behind at a McDonalds?
+Would a Customer Experience professional leave their tray behind?

-Still sitting at McDonalds sipping my Coke, I took out some paper and jotted down the behaviours I think Customer Experience professionals display in their daily lives.
+Still sitting at McDonald’s, sipping my Coke, I took out some paper and jotted down the behaviors I think Customer Experience professionals display in their daily lives.

-In today’s parlance, their ‘authentic selves’ – behaviours that happen even when no on is watching.
+In today’s parlance, their authentic selves — behaviors that happen even when no one is watching.

 Did you clear your tray at the food court or fast food restaurant even if someone else is paid to do that?